LVMPD: Donuts, reckless driving on Vegas Strip 'unacceptable' - NewsBreak

 Ahead of another expected busy weekend, the Las Vegas Metropolitan Police Department warned reckless drivers their antics will not be tolerated.

 Thursday, LVMPD Capt.
-Dori Keen shared a video of a limo driver doing donuts and driving in reverse on the Vegas Strip and being arrested soon after.
+Dori Koren shared a video of a limo driver doing donuts and driving in reverse on the Vegas Strip and being arrested soon after.

-"Donuts on the Vegas Strip (limo or no limo) are simply unacceptable," Keen wrote in a video posted to TikTok.
+"Donuts on the Vegas Strip (limo or no limo) are simply unacceptable," Koren wrote in a video posted to TikTok.
 "So is driving in reverse!"

 He noted that, while rare, such reckless driving incidents do happen, which is why the department made sure vehicle barriers were erected on the Strip.